 The Progress Test in English (PTE) monitors and tracks progress year-on-year and provides accurate information about each pupil's strengths and weaknesses.
 It benchmarks the pupils' attainment against peers nationally and identifies gaps.
 This is particularly important, since the two national lockdowns during the Summer Term of 2020 and the Lent Term of 2021.
 The PTE focuses on grammar, punctuation and spelling, and on reading comprehension using age-appropriate fiction and information texts.
 The test is 80 minutes (Pt 1: English Skills - 30 mins) and Pt 2: Comprehension 50 mins).
-The Reading and Spelling tests are 30 mins and 25 minutes respectively and the tests take place in Weeks 3 to 5 of the Christmas Term, and again in Weeks 3 -5 of the Summer Term.
+The Reading and Spelling tests are 30 mins and 25 minutes respectively, and the tests take place in Weeks 3 to 5 of the Christmas Term, and again in Weeks 3 -5 of the Summer Term - both during timetabled English lessons, under the supervision of English teachers.